Saturday, May 16, 2026

 The following weekend, we took a trip to the West Coast, stopping overnight in Mallaig.
 We departed early on Saturday, 3 November and drove west along the shores of Loch Ness and onwards to Fort William.
 We then turned inland towards Glenfinnan.
 While I have no recollection of seeing the iconic Glenfinnan Viaduct, I can’t imagine driving this far and not stopping for a good look.

-Dean’s mate decided to take the scenic route to Mallaig, so we followed the western shoreline of Loch Linnhe (which is actually a fjord) as far south as Strontian, then turned west towards the coast.
+Dean’s mate decided to take the scenic route to Mallaig, so we followed the western shoreline of Loch Linnhe (which is actually a fjord) as far south as Strontian, then turned towards the west coast.
 Along the way, we stopped to explore the picturesque ruins of Castle Tioram.
 This castle was once the ancestral stronghold for the Clanranald branch of Clan Donald.
 It was destroyed in 1715 during a Jacobite rising and never rebuilt.
-We timed our arrival perfectly as the castle sits on an island that’s only accessible by foot at low tide.
+As you can see above, we timed our arrival perfectly as the castle sits on an island that’s only accessible by foot at low tide.
+The final image shows Mallaig harbour the following morning.

 The following morning, we retraced our steps back to Inverness, stopping to admire the first snowfall of the season on Ben Nevis, the UK’s highest mountain.
 We also visited the sombre and rather poignant Commando Memorial near Spean Bridge.
 It overlooks the training areas of the Commando Training Depot, with Ben Nevis providing a suitably awe-inspiring backdrop.